dacut/assemyaml/README.md

 `OutputFilename` specifies the filename to write in the output artifact.
 It defaults to `assemble.yml`.

 `LocalTag` specifies whether the `!Transclude` and `!Assembly` local tags are allowed.
 It defaults to true.

+`Format` specifies the output template format.
+It defaults to `yaml`.

 If `TemplateDocument` or `ResourceDocument` is not specified, the following behavior applies: